jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 What the fuck is wrong with your laptop and the internet at home?
 Wasn't there a plan to keep things moving in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005), city fires (Fort McMurray 2016), floods (New Jersey 2012), pandemics (H1N1 2009) and blizzards (every winter in North America)?

+Responding to this pandemic could have been a slight modification of dealing with a rain storm or blizzard.

 THE OFFICE MEETING PICTURE
 _No plans but more meetings, memos, and micromanagement.
 Credit:_ [The Office](https://en.wikipedia.org/wiki/The_Office_(American_TV_series)).